baixabhi/Machine-transliteration-English-to-Bengali-/README.md

 The model is trained using RMSprop optimizer with a learning rate of 0.01 and a batch size of 64 over 50 epochs.
 Validation split is set at 20% for monitoring model performance.
 Loss is calculated using Sparse Categorical Crossentropy, and metrics such as accuracy and BLEU score are evaluated.

-# Results and Performance

-The model achieves an accuracy of X% on the training set and Y% on the validation set after 50 epochs.
-The BLEU score, a measure of translation quality, is Z. Visualizations of training/validation loss curves and predicted vs. actual output demonstrate the model's performance.

 # Deployment